-Additional possible side effects include upset stomach, vomiting, abdominal pain, constipation, headache, fever, inflammation of the pancreas, menstrual disorders, erectile dysfunction, dizziness, muscle weakness or pain, painful joints, unpleasant taste, or hair loss.
+Additional possible side effects include upset stomach, vomiting, constipation, fever, inflammation of the pancreas, menstrual disorder, erectile dysfunction, dizziness, muscle pain, painful joints, unpleasant taste, or hair loss.
 These are not all the side effects of SPORANOX®.
 Your doctor or pharmacist can give you a more complete list.

 WHAT SHOULD I DO IF I TAKE AN OVERDOSE OF SPORANOX®?